rea-and/vector-infinity/README.md

 - 1GB RAM minimum (2GB recommended for installation)
 - Internet connection for API access

-**Note for 1GB RAM systems**: ChromaDB requires compilation during installation which can be memory-intensive.
-The setup script is optimized for low RAM, but if installation fails, consider:
+**Note for 1GB RAM systems**: The setup script is optimized for low RAM, but if installation fails, consider:
 - Adding swap space temporarily: `sudo fallocate -l 2G /swapfile && sudo chmod 600 /swapfile && sudo mkswap /swapfile && sudo swapon /swapfile`
 - Running installation during low system load
 - Installing on a system with more RAM, then copying the `venv` directory